Evelyn Nesbit: Star witness

-Again maneuvering her way through the gauntlet of reporters, the curious public, the sketch artists, and photographers enlisted to capture the effect the "harrowing circumstances [had] on her beauty", Nesbit returned to her hotel and the assembled Thaw family.
+Again maneuvering her way through the gauntlet of reporters, the curious public, the sketch artists and photographers enlisted to capture the effect the "harrowing circumstances [had] on her beauty", Nesbit returned to her hotel and the assembled Thaw family.
 The Thaws may have promised Nesbit a comfortable financial future if she provided testimony at trial favorable to Thaw's case.
 It was a conditional agreement; if the outcome proved negative, she would receive nothing.
 The rumored amount of money the Thaws pledged for her cooperation ranged from $25,000 to $1,000,000.

 Nesbit's mother remained conspicuously absent throughout her daughter's entire ordeal.
-Mrs. Nesbit had been cooperating with the prosecution as Thaw's lawyers considered her culpable of prostituting her daughter to White.
+She had been cooperating with the prosecution, as Thaw's lawyers considered her culpable of prostituting her daughter to White.
 Nesbit's brother Howard, who had come to regard White as a father figure, blamed her for his death.

 Two trials

 Thaw was tried twice for the killing of White.
 Nesbit testified at both trials; her appearance on the witness stand was an emotionally tortuous ordeal.
-In open court, she was forced to detail her relationship with White, including the night when he allegedly raped her.
-Until then, the sexual assault had been a secret she had guarded at White's request.
-Other than White, only she and Thaw knew what had happened.
+In open court, she testified to details of her relationship with White, including the night when he allegedly raped her.
+This was the first time she made the allegation, except in private to Thaw.

 Due to the unusual amount of publicity the case had garnered, the jurors were ordered to be sequestered – the first time in the history of American jurisprudence that such a restriction was ordered.
 The trial proceedings began on January 23, 1907, and the jury went into deliberation on April 11.
-After 47 hours, the jurors emerged deadlocked.
+After forty-seven hours, the jurors emerged deadlocked.
 Seven had voted guilty, and five voted not guilty.
-Thaw was outraged that the jurors had not recognized it as the act, as he saw it, of one chivalrous man defending innocent womanhood.
+Thaw was outraged that the jurors had not recognized White's killing as the act, as he saw it, of one chivalrous man defending innocent womanhood.

-The second trial took place from January 1908 through February 1, 1908.
+The second trial took place from January through February 1, 1908.
 At the second trial, Thaw again pleaded temporary insanity.
-Thaw was found not guilty, on the ground of insanity at the time of the commission of his act.
+He was found not guilty, on the ground of insanity at the time of the commission of his act.
 He was sentenced to involuntary commitment for life in the Matteawan State Hospital for the Criminally Insane in Beacon, New York.
-His wealth allowed him to arrange accommodations for his comfort and be granted privileges not given to the general Matteawan population.
+His wealth allowed him to arrange accommodations for his comfort and be granted privileges not given to the general population.
 Immediately after his confinement, Thaw marshaled the forces of a legal team charged with the mission of having him declared sane; the effort took seven years.
 The prolonged legal procedures compelled his escape from Matteawan and flight to Canada in 1913; he was extradited to the U.S., but in 1915 was released from custody after being judged sane.